* Anglo American 1st Nations prisoner Association

 The ministry is committed to co-operation in the diverse society in which we all live, through:

-1.Interfaith dialogue between people of different religious traditions and by sharing goals of understanding the varied traditions and web of world religions.
-One way of doing this is to learning about the histories & beliefs of others, whilst celebrating our own named festivals.
+1.Interfaith dialogue between people of different religious traditions, shares the goals of understanding varied traditions and the web of world religions.
+One way of doing this is to learn about the histories and beliefs of others, whilst celebrating our own named festivals.

-2. Multifaith affinity with aspects of the group of beliefs and range of philosophy that follow: Pagan, Heathen, 1st.
+2. Multifaith affinity with aspects of the group of beliefs and the philosophical range, that follows: Pagan, Heathen, 1st.
 Nations, African Animism, Celtic & Saxon Christian, Spiritualism.

-We offer expertise in spiritual ecology & wider well being programmes, alongside traditional ministry, worship & mysticism.
-We have found ourselves more in demand than ever, as people report feeling anxious about the social & political turmoil, fighting & war around the world & lack of action on climate change, nature loss, human & animal suffering.
+We offer expertise in spiritual ecology and wider well being programmes, alongside traditional ministry, worship and mysticism.
+We have found ourselves more in demand than ever, as people report feeling anxious about the social and political turmoil, fighting and war around the world and lack of action on climate change, nature loss, human and animal suffering.

-Our Lyfjaberg initiative, is our wellbeing, healing & peace initiative, it challenges eco-anxiety, racism & bullying.
+Our Lyfjaberg initiative, is our wellbeing, healing and peace initiative, it challenges eco-anxiety, racism and bullying.
 Our community much appreciates our work with physical wellbeing, mindfulness, peace and spiritual healing.
-Our Lyfjaberg sanctuary book, spring wildflower walks and autumn press-fests celebrations are popular.
+Our Lyfjaberg sanctuary book, spring wildflower walks and autumn press-fests celebrations are in demand.

-1.Our Chaplaincy will provide a writing ministry for First Nations in the USA ( first facilitated in co-operation with the Anglo-American prison support association UK & XAT Medicine Society in the USA
+1.Our Chaplaincy will provide a writing ministry for First Nations in the USA (first facilitated in co-operation with the Anglo-American prison support association UK and XAT Medicine Society in the USA

-2.Our Chaplaincy will provide a writing ministry & justice campaign for animal rights, environmental campaigners & political prisoners in the UK
+2.Our Chaplaincy will provide a writing ministry and justice campaign for animal rights activists, environmental campaigners and political prisoners.

-3.Our chaplaincy raises awareness of Eco-spirituality within communities of interest.
-Our Eco-spirituality ministry supports those with anxiety from climate, nature & biodiversity collapse, through prayer, practical actions, education, spiritual practice & the healing of relationships with nature.
+3.Our chaplaincy raises awareness of Eco-spirituality issues within communities of interest.
+Our Eco-spirituality ministry supports those with anxiety from climate, nature and biodiversity collapse, through prayer, practical actions, education, spiritual practice and the healing of relationships with nature.

-4.We seek to heal the heart of people and communities & enhance life therein & encourage well balanced free will & well being & within communities, people, the animal kingdom & all of nature, ministering to each soul & divine spirit & fostering thoughtful, mindful, compassionate attitudes, connections & potential.
-Names & issues can be submitted for our Lyfjaberg healing book.
+4.We seek to heal the heart of people and communities and enhance life therein.
+We encourage well balanced free will and well being within communities.
+We work for people, the animal kingdom and all of nature, ministering to each soul and divine spirit, fostering thoughtful, mindful, compassionate attitudes, connections and potential.
+Names and issues can be submitted for our Lyfjaberg healing book.

-5.Our chaplaincy supports social justice, animal & environmental welfare & works to create co-operation & understanding through interfaith projects & multi-faith inclusion; working with the spirit whatever the faith: pagan, heathen, US 1st.
-Nation & African animism, Celtic & Saxon Christian, Spiritualism…the web of world religions.
+5.Our chaplaincy supports social justice, animal and environmental welfare.
+We work to create co-operation and understanding through interfaith projects and multi-faith inclusion; working with the spirit whatever the faith: pagan and heathen, US 1st.
+Nation and African animism, Celtic and Saxon Christian, Spiritualism and the web of world religions.

-6.Our ministry uses prayer, spiritual, magical & psychic mysteries & works with nature & the divine to create positive change & display gratitude, joy & nurture & enhance all life.
+6.Our ministry uses prayer, spiritual, magical and psychic mysteries.
+We work with nature and the divine to create positive change and display gratitude, joy and nurture and enhance all life.

-7.Our chaplaincy maintains it’s liminal position, it’s awareness of spirit, it’s willingness to learn & act responsibly.
-We work with other chaplaincies, ministries & circles that harmonise with our own.
+7.Our chaplaincy maintains it’s liminal position, it’s awareness of spirit, it’s willingness to learn and act responsibly.
+We work with other chaplaincies, ministries, circles, harrows and hearths that harmonise with our own.

 8. Promoting justice and peace is paramount in our work